MikeyBower93/mikeybower93.github.io/posts/fun_with_flags.md

 I love how the full Elixir stack (Phoenix, Erlang, OTP) is allowing us to develop great features as developers with less code and effort, whilst being able to trust the technology it runs on given the mature OTP platform.

-If you would like see the full code base for this the GitHub repository is: [https://github.com/MikeyBower93/live_clocks](https://github.com/MikeyBower93/live_clocks)
+If you would like see the full code base for this [here](https://github.com/MikeyBower93/live_clocks) is the repo.

 Happy Coding!